ImZackAdams/ImZackAdams/README.md

 ## 🔭 Current Focus

 - ⚙️ Lightweight, modular ML pipelines
-- 🧠 Edge-hosted language models with memory
+- 🧠 Edge hosted language models with memory
 - 🤖 Agent workflows with tools and autonomy
 - 💸 Dev tools at the intersection of AI and decentralized infra